Table of Contents

-If you face any malfunction using our theme or empty white page appear, first thing you should do is turn on debug on your website.
+If you face any malfunction using our theme or an empty white page appears, the first thing you should do is turn on debug on your website.

 - Edit file and locate line:

 - Replace line with set of codes which define constants to turn on debug and display errors on your screen:

 - Save file and upload back to server modified file.

 - Open your website and look if some error message appears.

 Some of the common general errors which you might see